Annelly, Kansas

-Annelly is a ghost town in Richland Township 9 miles southeast of Newton in Harvey County, Kansas, United States.
+Annelly is a ghost town in Richland Township, nine miles southeast of Newton in Harvey County, Kansas, United States.
 The community was located along the Missouri Pacific Railroad line between Newton and Whitewater, but the track was abandoned in 2003.
-As of 2020, the land is privately owned farmland.
+As of 2020, the land was privately owned farmland.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1872, Harvey County was established within the Kansas Territory, which included the land for modern day Annelly.

 The community was established after the Missouri Pacific was built through the area.
 Annelly was named by a railroad employee for his wife Ann and daughter Ellie.
 A post office existed in Annelly from August 25, 1885, to December 31, 1921.